 So those are people who have specifically looked at your stop or your listings.

-Here are my shop stats for my digital products store, Paperly People, this month…
+Here are my shop stats for my digital products store, Paperly People, last month…

 - Number of listings in your shop (you have more chances to rank for different search terms)